 Fuel System Interaction With Turbo Performance

-The fuel system and turbocharger work closely together.
-If fuel delivery becomes restricted, the engine may not generate enough exhaust energy to properly drive the turbocharger.
+The fuel system and turbocharger work together.
+If fuel delivery becomes restricted, the engine may not generate enough exhaust energy to drive the turbocharger properly.
+On the other hand, if fuel delivery is excessive for the available air, smoke and incomplete combustion appear.
+That is why turbo complaints should never be diagnosed without some fuel-side thinking.

 Turbocharger Failures and Combustion Problems